-The Texas Chapter of the ACP honors an active ACP member that demonstrates leadership in community services that has been in practice for at least ten years.
+The Texas Chapter of the ACP honors an active ACP member that demonstrates leadership in community services that is in practice and within 16 years of graduation from Medical School.
 The Early Career Physician Leader of the Year Award is the most prestigious recognition of achievement for early career physicians.
 Recipients of this award are recognized for their outstanding achievement in the areas of academics, leaderships, and/or advocacy for the field of internal medicine.

 2017 Antonia Davidson, MD, FACP

 2014 Aaron Samsula, MD, FACP

 Kimberly Newsome Sims , MD, FACP is currently a primary care internist in Pearland, Texas with the Houston Methodist Primary Care Group, where she also oversees residents in a continuity clinic one half day weekly.
 She is also clinical faculty for Texas A&M Medical School.
 She is involved in several administrative committees through her employer, and co-chairs HMPCG Physician Burnout committee.

 She completed her undergraduate training at Baylor University, Medical Doctorate at University of Texas Medical School at Houston (now McGovern) and residency training at Houston Methodist with Weill Cornell Medical College.
 She is board certified in Internal Medicine and Obesity Medicine.

 She has served the Texas chapter of ACP on several committees including medical student committee, resident committee, wellness committee, and early career physician committee.
 She has previously enjoyed serving as a judge in the resident and student clinical vignette abstract competitions.
 She remembers her time as a preceptor student well, and is recharged each summer through her involvement in the GIMSPP program, now as attending.

 On a national level, Dr. Sims is involved in the ACP Raise the Rates initiative.